georgia-tech-db/evadb/docs/index.rst

 Welcome to EvaDB!
 =================

+.. raw:: html

-**EvaDB brings AI inside your database.
-You can easily build scalable AI apps in SQL.**
+   <span style="font-size: 110%;"><b>EvaDB brings AI inside your database.
+You can easily build scalable AI apps in SQL.</b></span> <br><br>

-EvaDB's key benefits include:
+EvaDB makes it easy to:

-- 🔮 Easy to connect EvaDB with your SQL and vector database systems and build AI-powered apps with SQL queries
+- 🔮 Build AI-powered apps over data stored in SQL and vector database systems
-- 🤝 Query your data with a pre-trained AI model from Hugging Face, OpenAI, YOLO, PyTorch, and other AI engines
+- 🤝 Query data with a pre-trained AI model from Hugging Face, OpenAI, YOLO, PyTorch, and other AI engines
-- 💰 Faster and cheaper queries thanks to AI-centric query optimization and execution
+- 💰 Save time and money spent on AI apps via AI-centric query optimization and execution

 Why EvaDB?
 ----------